honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

   - Modify the selected entity's dimensions based on the action.
   - Update the radar chart, sliders, and comparison result.
   - Display a random thought related to the action below the chart for 20 seconds.
   - Append the dimension improvements (e.g., "Improvement: +5 memory, +5 perception") under the thought.
+The word "Improvement" is underlined for emphasis.

 ### Example